SourasishP/AccountManagement/README.md

 # AccountManagement

-This Project is about a Account Management System.
+This Project is about a Bank Account Management System in Python.